keijiro/BlazeFaceBarracuda/README.md

 There are two issues in the current implementation of Barracuda:

 - In the ONNX specification, the Pad operator takes a pads input as a tensor input, but Barracuda tries to take it from attributes.
-- Barracuda only supports padding along the spatial axis (W, H, and D), but BlazeFace uses padding along the C axis.
+- Barracuda only supports padding along the spatial axis (W and H), but BlazeFace uses padding along the C-axis.

-TODO: Report these issues to the dev.